 Registering with Waternet Not yet a Waternet client?
-Contact them on telephone number 0900 93 94 (local rate).
+Register your address for access to their services.
 Do not forget to note the water meter reading not only when moving into a new home, but also (if necessary) when moving out.
 Waternet provides a portal in English, where you can manage affairs such as registering your new home, understanding your bill, payment methods and boating affairs.

 Problems with drinking water or sewage system For problems with the sewers, telephone 0900 93 94 (local rate).

 Please note: interior pipes are not the responsibility of Waternet.
 For blocked or leaking pipes in the home, contact a plumber (loodgieter).
 No running water may be the result of excavations in the street or freezing temperatures.
 In case of problems, telephone 0900 93 94 (local rate) day or night.

 Gas and electricity are both supplied by the same provider.
 The Dutch energy market was privatised years ago, and there are now many providers.
 It is important to quickly arrange gas and electricity in a new home.

 Power is usually kept on for the first few days, but it will be switched off as soon as the previous occupants close their account.
 When moving into a new home, note the meter reading and notify the energy supplier.
 Customers can choose their own supplier, but the choice may be limited by those operating in the community.

 Choosing a supplier

 There are various websites comparing prices and services: